Exceed past IP standards in Operating/Procedure Rooms

-In any given year, an estimated 22.5 million surgeries are performed in outpatient surgical centers according to the CDC.
+In any given year, an estimated 22.5 million surgeries are performed in operating/procedure rooms according to the CDC.
 And while having an outpatient procedure is relatively safe (patients are admitted to hospitals during only 2% of visits), there are still risks posed by healthcare-associated infections (HAIs), especially in the current healthcare environment.
 As ambulatory surgical and nonsurgical procedures inch towards being the most predominant in the country during one of the largest infection disease crises in history, it’s critical that leadership understands the role of IP in improving throughput and revenue while keeping patients safe.
-Now more than ever, an outpatient surgical center needs to have a flawless cleaning and disinfection plan in place.
+Now more than ever, an operating/procedure rooms needs to have a flawless cleaning and disinfection plan in place.

 Safely controlling and managing the increased flow of patients in a busy outpatient surgical center is one of the biggest challenges facing healthcare administrations today.
 While more patients are a good thing for your bottom line, inefficient patient throughput leads to fewer patients getting the care they need and an inefficient use of resources and assets for your organization—which can lead to a net loss in revenue.
 Today’s outpatient surgical center environment is characterized by a clash between increasing patient demand, the need for safer IP procedures, and limited physical resources.
 Improving and optimizing inpatient throughput is essential to maintaining a smoothly operated healthcare center.